 As discussed in OMB Memorandum 10-28, "Clarifying Cybersecurity Responsibilities and Activities of the Executive Office of the President and the Department of Homeland Security (DHS)," DHS is exercising primary responsibility within the Executive Branch for the operational aspects of Federal agency cybersecurity with respect to the Federal information systems that fall within FISMA under 44 U.S.C. §3543.
-As stated in previous FISMA guidance, agencies are required to adhere to Department of Homeland Security (DHS) direction to report data through CyberScope.
-This shift from the once-a-year FISMA reporting process to a monthly reporting of key metrics through CyberScope allows security practitioners to make decisions using more information - delivered more quickly than ever before.
+As stated in previous FISMA guidance, agencies are required to adhere to DHS, direction to report data through CyberScope.

-I ask for your help in overseeing your agency's implementation of the reporting guidance outlined in the DHS memorandum.
+I ask for your help in overseeing your agency's implementation of the reporting guidance outlined in the attachments.

 Questions for OMB may be directed to Carol Bales at 202-395-9915 or fisma@omb.eop.gov.
+Questions regarding FISMA metrics and Cyberscope reporting may be directed to the Cybersecurity Performance Management Office, Federal Network Security Branch, DHS, at FISMA.FNS@dhs.gov or (703) 235-5045.